Trump courts Black voters during Detroit campaign stop

 It's unclear how many Black voters Trump reached during Saturday’s roundtable.
 It took place at a Black church in Detroit’s northwest side.
 And some notable Black faces, including Ben Carson and Detroit Rappers Sada Baby, Icewear Vezzo, and Peezy, were in attendance.

-But the crowd also had a sizeable number of white attendees too.
+But the crowd also had a sizeable chunk of white people too.

 Detroiter Celestine Todd is among the Black voters who Trump reached on Saturday.